Beyond wealth: What happens AFTER you achieve financial independence?

 More about...Investing, Retirement

-How we used geographic arbitrage to pursue our dreams (and enrich our lives)
+Geographic arbitrage: How we used geo arbitrage to pursue our dreams

 Howdy.
 My name is Michael Robinson.
 While J.D. is visiting Europe with his cousins, I volunteered to share how my wife and I have leveraged the power of geographic arbitrage to pursue our dreams -- and to build our wealth.